 Extra virgin olive oil

-Preheat the oven to 450 degrees F. Throw some flour on a dry, clean surface and roll out your pre-made pizza dough (if you had it in the fridge, it needs to reach room temperature before you work it).
+Preheat the oven to a hot 450 degrees F. Throw some flour on a dry, clean surface and roll out your pre-made pizza dough (if you had it in the fridge, it needs to reach room temperature before you work it).
 Once it’s in the right shape, size, etc, transfer it to a baking sheet coated with flour and have it bake for a little less than 10 minutes.
 In the meantime, mix two tablespoons of olive oil with some grated garlic, salt, pepper, and rosemary.